-The Company's board is responsible for reviewing and approving the investment strategy for the investment portfolios.
+The Board is responsible for reviewing and approving the investment strategy for the investment portfolios.
 It provides approval for all major changes of the investment strategy.
-In particular, any substantive changes to the balance of the funds between asset classes.
 In addition, asset liability matching both by currency and duration is monitored and reported to the Investment Committee.
 This includes limits on asset class exposures, single counterparty exposures, aggregate bonds by credit rating, portfolio duration etc. These limits aim to keep exposures within the Company's risk appetite whilst ensuring the portfolio is sufficiently diversified.
 Investment exposures relative to these limits are regularly monitored and reported.